-I sometimes get asked for tips on how to organise a small pantry.
+I have given tips previously for organising a kitchen.
+I sometimes get asked for specific tips on how to organise a pantry, especially a small one.
 There are heaps of hacks depending on the size of the pantry, the types of food you have, and the size of your shelves.
 I must say, I reckon I’m very good at this, as I have only two shelves of pantry space, so I’ve learnt to live with less.
 The suggestions however are typical hacks I find useful and work in almost all pantries.
 My tips are:

-Might be obvious to some, but having containers that stack well on each other, for your packeted food items like pasta, rice, flours, baking ingredients and so on is a god send.
+It might be obvious to some, but having containers that stack well on each other, for your packeted food items like pasta, rice, flours, baking ingredients and so on is a god send to organise a pantry.
 Stackable containers mean you can use the full height of the shelf, see what you have, and fit more in.
 Of course, labels are important so you can see what’s in each container.
 It doesn’t really matter which containers you choose to use.
 I just recommend choosing a brand that you know has been around for a while so.
 Examples are: at Coles and Woollies, they sell Sistema and Décor containers which are very common brands that have consistently been around over the years that stack together.
 If you can afford it, Tupperware is great.
-Big W have a range that looks identical to Tupperware for a fraction of the price, but there’s no guarantee they’ll stick around.
-Although, as an afterthought, you could top your pantry up with Tupperware if the copy-cat brand vanishes from Big W. (Mind you I haven’t checked if the Tupperware stacks on the Big W version).
+Big W have a good range too, for a fraction of the price.

 If you prefer glass, you’re better off getting square or round jars that are sturdy and can stack, rather than large round jars.
 You’ll also want a range that allows different sizes as you may only have a small amount of cocoa but need a jar for 1kg of rice.
-General household jars from your groceries are a great way to reuse – they just don’t stack well in a small pantry shelf.
-This would work ok for shallow drawers.
+General household jars from your groceries are a great way to reuse – they just don’t stack well in a small pantry shelf so are not great for organsing a pantry unless it has shallow drawers.
 Otherwise you might be picking glass off the floor if you drop something!

 Let me know if you come across a good range of glass pantry (stackable) storage!

 A simple one, but a must have.
-Labels will be essential on your containers.
+Labels will be essential on your containers to keep your pantry organised.
 If they’re in a drawer, label the lid so you don’t have to lift everything up to find it what you’re looking for.